-Indicators Areas Possible Source Name Frequency Baseline Data Collection Provincial/D Key Challenges in Suggestions for Improvement and Last time Reported (Monthly/ Annual) value Approacn istrict Reporting 6.5.1 Degree of integrated water resources management (IWRM) implementation (0- 100) 6.5.1 Degree of integrated of Policy Institutional Arrangements Management Tools Financing Total water resources managemen UN Report 2018 for Pakistan t (IWRM) impl Occasional ementation (0- 67 51 41 40 50 100) Consultative meeting with stakeholders and review of literature National Sindh water policy is under development for last many years, though it has drinking water and sanitation policies National Water Policy 2018 has been approved but it needs to be translated into a strategy that matches Sindh's needs There is overlap between Agriculture and Irrigation Formal launching of drinking water and sanitation policies including their availability into local languages to create awareness.
-Translate national water policy into an action plan along with provincial water policy Encourage the relevant stakeholders to revisit the business rules of Government of Sindh along with necessary legislation and institutional reforms to build leadership and synergies for integrated water resource management Encourage the government to Departments for Agriculture.
-Similarly, increase minimum 10% per annum,

-there is confusion each year for water related

-between PHED and interventions ;

-Local Government
+Indicators Areas Possible Source Name and Last time Reported Frequency (Monthly/ Annual) Baseline Value Data Collection Approach Provincial/D istrict Key Challenges in Data Collection and Reporting Suggestions for Improvement

+6.5.1 Degree of integrated water resources managemen t (IWRM) impl ementation (0- 100)

+Policy UN Report 2018 for Occasional 67 Consultative National Sindh water policy is Formal launching of drinking water

+Institutional Arrangements Pakistan 51 meeting with under development and sanitation policies including

+Management Tools 41 stakeholders and for last many years, their availability into local languages

+Financing 40 review of literature though it has to create awareness.

-for drinking water
+Total 50 drinking water and

-and sanitation

-services

-The current financing
+sanitation policies Translate national water policy into

+an action plan along with provincial

+National Water water policy

+Policy 2018 has been

+approved but it Encourage the relevant stakeholders

+needs to be to revisit the business rules of

+translated into a Government of Sindh along with

+strategy that necessary legislation and

+matches Sindh's institutional reforms to build

+needs leadership and synergies for

-for water and
+integrated water resource

-sanitation services is

-insufficient
+There is overlap management

+between Agriculture

+and Irrigation Encourage the government to

+Departments for increase minimum 10% per annum,

+Agriculture.
+Similarly,

-Indicators Areas Possible Source Name and Last time Reported Frequency (Monthly/ Annual) Baseline Value Data Collection Approach Provincial / District Key Challenges in Data Colleton and Reporting Suggestions for Improvement 6.5.2 Percentage of trans b oundary basin area with an o perational arra ingement for W ater cooperation · · · Sindh Surface Water Share Pakistan Water Accord 1991 Annual 48.76 MAF Service providers WAPDA National level compilation.
-This will be collated at the national level The provincial level framework followed by an effective monitoring Current Baseline -2017 Pakistan Statistical Year Book 2017 Annual 48.44 MAF Provincial data extracted bur not reliable. as the provincial data appears disparate and inconsistent Sindh province is downstream hence there are challenges of water contamination and equitable distribution of water resources to overcome the challenge of salinity and water logging as well and reporting system is desirable for inter provincial transboundary arrangements Water Quality should be determined and reported as integral part of inter provincial transboundary distribution and reporting arrangements
+there is confusion between PHED and Local Government for drinking water and sanitation services The current financing for water and sanitation services is insufficient each year for water related interventions Indicators Areas Possible Source Name and Last time Reported Frequency (Monthly/ Annual) Baseline Value Data Collection Approach Provincial / District Key Challenges in Data Colleton and Reporting Suggestions for Improvement 6.5.2 Percentage of trans b oundary basin area with an o perational arra ngement for W ater cooperation , Sindh Surface Water Share Pakistan Water Accord 1991 Annual 48.76 MAF Service providers WAPDA National level compilation.
+This will be collated at the national level The provincial level framework followed by an effective monitoring Current Baseline -2017 Pakistan Statistical Year Book 2017 Annual 48.44 MAF Provincial data extracted bur not reliable. as the provincial data appears disparate and inconsistent Sindh province is downstream hence there are challenges of water contamination and and reporting system is desirable for inter provincial transboundary arrangements Water Quality should be determined and reported as integral part of inter provincial transboundary distribution and reporting arrangements resources overcome well challenge of salinity and water logging as to the